What is Education Law: Course Duration, Admission 2025, Colleges, Salary & Scope

 Education Law Career Scope: Job Profiles, Salaries & Top Recruiters

-There are a plethora of job opportunities available to candidates after they complete an LLB degree in Education Law.
-Candidates looking forward to practicing law in India, need to clear the All India Bar Exam (AIBE) that is conducted by BCI.
-On clearing, the AIBE exam lawyers are awarded a ‘Certificate of Practice’ which is mandatory for practicing the profession as an advocate in India.
+You can find so many job options after you complete an LLB degree in Education Law.
+For all those who are looking forward to practicing law in India, you need to clear the AIBE that is conducted by BCI.
+On clearing, the AIBE exam lawyers are awarded a ‘Certificate of Practice’ which is compulsory for practicing the profession as an advocate in India.

 Education Law: Their Job Profiles and Their Average Salary

-Some popular job profiles that candidates can pursue after securing an LLB degree in Education Law are mentioned below:
+Some top job options that you can pursue after having an LLB degree in Education Law are mentioned below -

 Education Law Jobs |